RaVeR76/Bedroom-DJ/README.md

 None because it's all my story, yeoooo

+**Main Section Headings Design**

+The main CSS code used for the styling of my **h1 headers** for each section, came from the internet somewhere.
+I've spent like 2 hours trying to find out where again so I can attribute the credit for it but to no avail !
+Can't find it anywhere but this is just another lesson learnt for a newbie like me .... keep better track of everything.
+Obviously, I added my own tweaks to it with the rave crowd background image, the transparent backgrounds on the sections with a background image already there
+& my colour scheme for the website added.

 **Images used within my website**

 My Favicon - [Rave Smiley](https://www.freevectors.net/acid-smiley-free-tomrobers101-38328) image used & converted using [favicon](https://favicon.io/), an online generator